dido1998/CTRL-O/README.md

 ## Citation

-If you CTRL-O in your work please cite the bibtex entry below
+If you use CTRL-O in your work please cite the bibtex entry below

 ```bibtex
 @inproceedings{didolkar2025ctrlo,